STREETLY,

 old gentleman.
 I helped him load some of his

-vegetables one day, into big square empty baskets
+vegetables one day, into huge, square, empty, wicker

-which had come from Roses.
+baskets which had come from Rose's.
 It was a horrid job

 because the baskets stank so much it made me feel